 - Having the BRCA1 or BRCA2 genes

-- Personal history of breast, cervical, colon, or melanoma cancer
+- Having a personal history of breast, cervical, colon, or melanoma cancer

-- Endometriosis (a medical condition that causes tissue to grow outside your uterus)
+- Having endometriosis (a medical condition that causes tissue to grow outside your uterus)

-- Hormone replacement therapy for 5 years or more
+- Taking hormone replacement therapy for 5 years or more

 Talk to your doctor about screening or testing if you have any of these.
-It does not mean that you have or will have ovarian cancer.
-If you are extremely high-risk, your doctor might recommend removing your ovaries.
+If you’re extremely high-risk, your doctor might recommend removing your ovaries.
 This surgery is called an oophorectomy.

 Any woman can develop ovarian cancer.
 Studies show that some things can reduce your risk, such as: